Tu B'Shvat -- the Jewish Holiday -- New Year for the Trees

 “I will put the cedar in the wilderness, the acacia and the myrtle and the olive tree; I will place the juniper in the desert together with the box tree and the cypress, that they may see and recognize, and consider and gain insight as well, that the hand of the Lord has done this, and the Holy One of Israel has created it.”
 Isaiah 41.19-20

-On this special day, the synagogues around the work plan special activities to celebrate.
-Together they pray prayers of thanksgiving to the Lord Who gave them the Land of Israel and all its goodness.
+On this special day, the synagogues around the world plan special activities to celebrate.
+Together, they offer prayers of thanksgiving to the Lord Who gave them the Land of Israel and all its goodness.

-Israel is famous for their growth of olives, dates, grapes, figs and pomegranates.
-It is traditional to have a ceremonial meal on Tu B'Shvat, in which these fruits from the Holy Land are eaten.
+Israel is famous for their bounty of olives, dates, grapes, figs and pomegranates.
+It is traditional to have a ceremonial meal on Tu B'Shvat, during which these fruits from the Holy Land are eaten.

 In addition, it has become a tradition to plant a tree on this holiday.
 Last year there were so many fires in Israel - especially in the Haifa area - that trees need to be replanted.
 On our tour to Israel this year, we hope to spend a few hours planting new trees in this area!

-Tu b’Shvat is considered a national Israeli holiday and not a Biblical one.
+Tu B’Shvat is considered a national Israeli holiday though not a biblical one.
 However, the fact that Israel became desolate while her people were exiled and then became inhabited and fruitful is a prophetical fulfillment.

 “…..
 A desolate country whose soil is rich enough, but is given over wholly to weeds… a silent mournful expanse…. a desolation…. we never saw a human being on the whole route…. hardly a tree or shrub anywhere.
 Even the olive tree and the cactus, those fast friends of a worthless soil, had almost deserted the country.”